nsidi/d3-bar-graph/README.md

 		d.visits = +d.visits;
 		});

-9. Let’s now set up the scale ranges for x and y.
+<b>Let’s now set up the scale ranges for x and y. </b>
 Using the data we just inputted, we can implement it into our scale.
 For the x-domain, we will extract the data from our file and map it out.
 In this case, our x-domain will include “years”.
 It will therefore display all the data in the “years” column.

 		x.domain(data.map(function(d) {
 		return d.year;